 The reigning country queen talks about singing “Mammas Don’t Let Your Babies Grow Up to Be Cowboys” as a little girl on her family’s front porch—and at Willie’s all-star ninetieth-birthday show.

-Lucinda Williams on “Angel Flying Too Close to the Ground”
+Lucinda Williams on the Pure Poetry of Willie Nelson’s “Angel Flying Too Close to the Ground”

 The beloved singer-songwriter, once a scrappy unknown living in a run-down apartment Willie owned, describes the wonder of later duetting with him on a song she wrote.